wp-plugins/polylang/readme.txt

 * Fix: the admin language filter is not active for paginated taxonomy in nav menu admin panel
 * Fix: wrong redirection if a domain is a substring of another domain (ex: mysite.com and mysite.co)
+* Fix: impossible to translate numeric values in options defined in wpml-config.xml

 = 1.5.5 (2014-09-10) =